junnjiee/junnjiee/index.md

 # Hello!

 I’m a software engineer from Singapore with a passion for building and learning anything that sparks my curiosity, especially in the world of Computer Science.
-I enjoy exploring new technologies, tackling challenging problems, and building things that make an impact.
+I enjoy exploring technologies, tackling challenging problems, and building products that drive real impact.

 I'm **currently**:

 - looking for software engineering internships for Summer (May-Aug) 2026!
 - an incoming Computer Science freshman at the [National University of Singapore](https://www.nus.edu.sg/)
+- learning C++

 **Previously**, I was a/an: